 Are home modifications covered by NDIS?

-What support services can I receive with my NDIS accommodation?
+What support services are available with accommodation?

 Conclusion